Localization theorem for homological vector fields: q -supervarieties

-We recall that on an affine supervariety $X=\Spec\Bbbk[X]$, a vector field is nothing but a derivation (in the super sense) of $\Bbbk[X]$. \begin{definition} We say that an affine supervariety $X$ is a $\q$-supervariety if there exists an odd vector field $Q$ on $X$ such that $Q^2$ acts semisimply on $\Bbbk[X]:=\Gamma(X,\OO_X)$.
-In other words $\Bbbk[X]$ is a $\q$-module, where $Q$ acts by derivations. \end{definition}
+We recall that on an affine supervariety $X=\Spec\Bbbk[X]$, a vector field is nothing but a derivation (in the super sense) of $\Bbbk[X]$. \begin{definition} An affine $\q$-supervariety is a pair $(X,Q)$, where $X$ is an affine supervariety and $Q$ is an odd vector field on $X$ such that $Q^2$ acts semisimply on $\Bbbk[X]:=\Gamma(X,\OO_X)$.
+In other words, $\Bbbk[X]$ is a $\q$-module where $Q$ acts by derivations.
+In the future we will simply write that $X$ is a $\q$-supervariety, supressing the $Q$. \end{definition}

 Let $X$ be a $\q$-supervariety.
-Then since $\Bbbk[X]$ is finitely generated, the $\q$-action action necessarily integrates to the action of an algebraic supergroup $G_Q$ on $X$, where $(\operatorname{Lie}G_Q)_{\ol{1}}$ is spanned by $Q$, and $(G_Q)_0$ is a central torus.
-However because of the ambiguity in this choice of torus, it is better to avoid fixing a lift to $G_Q$ and instead only doing so when it is needed in an argument.
+Then since $\Bbbk[X]$ is finitely generated, the $\q$-action action necessarily integrates to the action of an algebraic supergroup $G_Q$ on $X$, where $(\operatorname{Lie}G_Q)_{\ol{1}}$ is spanned by $Q$, and $(G_Q)_0$ is a central torus (of some finite dimension).
+Because of the ambiguity in this choice of torus depending on the representation, it is better to avoid fixing a lift to $G_Q$ and instead only doing so when it is needed in an argument.

-\begin{definition} We will say that an open subvariety $U\sub X$ is $\q$-stable if $Q^2$ acts semisimply on $\Bbbk[U]$.
+\begin{definition} Let $X$ be a $\q$-supervariety.
+We say that an open subvariety $U\sub X$ is $\q$-stable if $Q^2$ acts semisimply on $\Bbbk[U]$.
 In this case $U$ is itself naturally a $\q$-supervariety. \end{definition}